Chao-Xi/jxazurebook/docs/az305/9az305_summary.md

 **Key facts about Azure Regions:**

-Multiple Data Centers: Each region is made up of at least one data center, but many regions have **multiple** data centers for added redundancy and availability.
+Multiple Data Centers: **Each region is made up of at least one data center**, but many regions have **multiple** data centers for added redundancy and availability.

 **Global Presence**: Azure regions are distributed around the world, covering almost every major continent and country.